 - Jason Anderson, Mobility Impairments and Deaf/Hard of Hearing

 - Once the Testing Center receives approval from the Accessibility Resource Center regarding your accommodation, you will be sent an email notifying you that your request for accommodations has been approved.
-New Freshmen will be contacted via phone by the New Freshman Testing Coordinator as their UWM email account is not yet active.
+New Freshmen will be contacted via phone by the Placement Coordinator as their UWM email account is not yet active.

 - Upon receiving an approval email, you can log back into the test registration system and register any time we offer the Accommodated Placement or Accommodated ACT tests.
 You MUST register for a designated accommodated testing session in order to receive your approved accommodation.
 Accommodated tests are NOT administered during other placement or ACT testing sessions.

 - Accommodations are valid for one year and must be renewed after that time.

 Students requesting Disability Accommodations for Regional or Computer-Based Placement Testing

 - If you are planning to attend UWM but would like to test with accommodations at another UW system testing site